Evidence for Morning-to-Evening Limb Asymmetry on the Cool Low-Density Exoplanet WASP-107b: Methods

 Spitzer/IRAC has observed the WASP-107 system multiple times in both transit and eclipse.
 We downloaded the publicly available light curve of one transit observation of WASP-107b on April 26, 2017 using IRAC's channel 2 ($\sim$4.5~$\mu$m) observed for Program 13052 (PI: M. Werner) from the Spitzer Heritage Archive.
 This program also collected a transit observation using IRAC's channel 1 ($\sim$3.6~$\mu$m).
 We chose to only use the channel 2 dataset because its bandpass does not overlap with our F322W2 observations, both reducing duplicate information and providing more robustness against the bias of limb asymmetry on our time of conjunction measurement, and because reductions of channel 1 data are more susceptible to strong instrument systematics that would likely hinder getting a precise t$_c$ constraint from the data.
 Our reduction of the data generally follows the process of ref.\cite{beatty2018_spitzerreduction}.
 Starting with the basic calibrated data, we first perform background subtraction by masking the middle of each image, 10 pixels in from each edge, then subtracting the median value of the unmasked pixels.
 To precisely determine the position of the star in each image, we first performed three iterations of 5-$\sigma$ clipping on each pixel's time series to identify bad pixels, and replaced their values with the median value of their time series.
 Then, we used the Howell centroiding technique \cite{howell06_spitzerreduction} to determine the position of WASP-107 in each image and recorded it.
 Afterward, we returned to the pre-bad pixel correction images and performed photometric extraction.
 We extracted the flux within a 2.3-pixel radius circular aperture centered on WASP-107.
 We tested various aperture sizes and chose the one that minimized the resulting light curve scatter.
 The light curve showed a strong ramp at the beginning likely due to detector persistence, so we cut out the first 2,000 points.

 Finally, JWST/MIRI observed one transit of WASP-107b in Low Resolution Spectroscopy (LRS) mode during program JWST-GTO-1280 (PI: P.O.\ Lagage).
-We were given use of the broad-band (5--12~$\mu$m) light curve of this transit observation for our analysis.
-The data was reduced using \texttt{Eureka!}, following the same procedure described in the Eureka! v1 reduction section of ref.\cite{bell:inrevieww43}.
-We used a different custom linearity correction than ref.\cite{dyrek2023_wasp107b}, but verified that this did not ultimately change our result.
+We were granted use of the broad-band (5--12~$\mu$m) light curve of this transit observation for our analysis.
+The data was reduced using \texttt{Eureka!}, following the same procedure described in detail in the Eureka! v1 reduction section of ref.\cite{bell:inrevieww43}, which we briefly summarize here.
+We again use the \texttt{jwst} pipeline for Stage 1 and 2 with its default parameters, except for Stage 1's jump step rejection threshold which we increased to 8.0, and skipping Stage 2's photom step.
+In Stage 3, we extract pixels 11--61 along the spatial direction and 140--393 along the dispersion direction, not including any pixels marked as ``DO\_NOT\_USE" in the data quality array.
+We then perform background subtraction accounting for MIRI/LRS' ``cruciform artifact" by first removing bright scattered light rays via sigma-clipping, and excess periodic background noise and 1/$f$ noise by doing this subtraction per-column and per-integration.
+To further account for potential linear trends in the background flux along the detector, as in ref.\cite{bell:inrevieww43}, we used the mean from an equal number of pixels on either side of the spectral trace for each column and integration when computing the background level.
+Finally, we perform optimal extraction on the spectrum by calculating a median frame, clipping 5$\sigma$ outliers along the time axis, and smoothing the spectrum using a 7-pixel wide boxcar filter.
+In our reduction, we used a different custom linearity correction than ref.\cite{dyrek2023_wasp107b} developed for this same data, but we verified that this did not ultimately change our result.